RESERVATIONS: BOOK NOW ~ or call ~ 410-461-4636

 Baltimore has had a lot of press (most of it good) in the past 20 years as an innovator among U.S. cities.
 The renovation of what is now known as the Inner Harbor is heralded as a model of how to turn a decrepit area into a vibrant tourist attraction.
 In the ensuing years the National Aquarium, Oriole Park at Camden Yards, The Maryland Science Center, to name just a few, were added to the Inner Harbor area and became widely copied throughout the U.S. due to their success.
-Come see for yourself why Baltimore is such a popular place to visit!
-Explore our rooms and suites, then download our free Howard County Vacation Guide to start planning your trip!
+Come explore our rooms and suites to start planning your trip!

 While visiting this popular city, make sure to check out these incredible attractions.

 The USS Constellation is one of the crown jewels in Baltimore’s Inner Harbor.
 Marrying past and present, the USS Constellation is a time machine into American history while still contributing to Baltimore’s story today.

 The National Aquarium in Baltimore is one of the world’s best aquariums.
 Featuring a living collection of more than 17,000 fish, reptiles, amphibians, birds and marine mammals, the aquarium houses them in award-winning habitats.

 The Inner Harbor is one of the main draws to this city.
 It’s steeped in history, science, culture, nightlife – everything you could want in one convenient, beautiful location.
 At the Inner Harbor Baltimore, you’ll find an array of restaurants, family-friendly museums and, of course, some maritime and local history.

 Repeatedly recognized for its enduring excellence, the Baltimore Symphony really engages the community with its performances, education, and outreach.
 The Baltimore Symphony Orchestra brings international-caliber music programming to Maryland.